Akileshan001IT/Akileshan001IT/README.md

 ### About Me✨

 🚀I am Akileshan, currently  As a highly motivated, confident, and self-directed individual, I am actively seeking an internship where I can further develop my knowledge and skills while contributing effectively to the organisation.
 I have a keen interest in Web Development, Java Desktop Application development, and Business Analysis.
 Additionally, I am eager to expand my expertise in Python, Machine Learning, Deep Learning, and Data Science.
-My enthusiasm for continuous learning and professional growth makes me a valuable asset to any team.🎯

-pursuing a 🎓 **Higher National Diploma in Information Technology**([Advanced Technological Institute, Dehiwala (SLIATE)](https://new.atidehiwala.edu.lk/))
+My enthusiasm for continuous learning and professional growth makes me a valuable asset to any team.🎯pursuing a 🎓 **Higher National Diploma in Information Technology**([Advanced Technological Institute, Dehiwala (SLIATE)](https://new.atidehiwala.edu.lk/))
 <br /><br /> <img align="right" width="370" height="290" src="https://i.pinimg.com/originals/47/f0/34/47f0342cec72b800463bf003eac1257e.gif">

 📫 How to reach me :